alexpolt/alexpolt.github.io/src/motivation.md

   about that.
 Here is mine: **happiness**.
 What is happiness?
 It is a state when all of our demands are satisfied.
 When a woman or a man is happy, they don't need anything, they enjoy the world, they love everyone.
 And yes, it is very emotional by nature.
-But that is exactly why we ask that question in the first place.
-Emotions are so central to our lives, it's frightening!
+But that is exactly why we ask that question (about meaning of life) in the first place.
+Emotions are so central to our living, it's frightening!

   If we do not succeed in obtaining happiness, whether it's a career or family, we fail, we feel that our life was nothing, empty.
 What will make you happy?